RM49/PokemonRedBattleAI/README.md

 # PokemonRedBattleAI
 Model to predict what move in a gen 1 battle would deal the most damage.

-Video of it working: TODO
+Video of it working: https://youtu.be/ZbLS6km-SwE

+The video includes the model making predictions and how data is gathered.

 main.py -> original script used to experiment with pyboy